 I woke up really early one morning to hike the 7 miles into town, which actually only ended up being closer to 6 because someone offered me a lift about half a mile out.
 Cheating?
 Maybe, but I had blueberry pancakes on the mind.
 I sat my pack down in front of the bakery and walked in and ordered breakfast.
 I found a shady spot out on the back deck overlooking the lake with a hot cup of coffee in hand and I just couldn’t wipe the smile off my face.
 I had hiked 450 miles with 100 more to go.
 I had walked through torrential rain and thunder storms and mud and mosquitoes.
 I had walked off the initial blisters, aches and pains and I had found my own rhythm.
 I had pitched my tent in the dark and slept in it all by myself.
 I had been scared, lonely, happy and proud.
 I had nothing but a backpack on my back and I felt more whole and complete than I ever have.
 I had a hot shower to look forward to and blueberry pancakes on the way.
 I was enough.

 I didn’t take many pictures during my hike and I’m not really planning on writing a post about it.
 It was a month just for me and I now that I’m home I’d like to keep it that way.
-I’d like my stories to come out here and there, rather than trying to put it all into words at once.
+I’d like my stories to come out here and there, rather than trying to put it all into words at once (I lied!
+I totally posted about it two weeks later).
 Most of it was just an indescribable feeling that is now a memory.
 It was at times the most rewarding and at other times the most horrible experience of my life.
 But I did it and I’m still here and I’m here with more pancakes.

 VEGAN ALMOND BUTTER PANCAKES (GLUTEN FREE)